reddit/devvit/devvit-docs/versioned_docs/version-0.12/debug.md

 # Logging

-Stream log events from your installed app to your command line to enable troubleshooting your app.
+Stream log events from your installed app to your command line to troubleshoot your app.
+You can see 5,000 logs or up to 7 days of log events.

 ## Create logs